-As a business, we also support the goals of the U.K. Modern Slavery Act, with McDonald’s UK publishing its first U.K. Modern Slavery Act statement in 2017.
+As a business, we also support the goals of the U.K. and Australian Modern Slavery Acts.
+McDonald’s UK published its first U.K. Modern Slavery Act statement in 2017.
 The Company does not use any form of slave, forced, bonded, indentured or involuntary prison labor.

 This also means the Company is committed to ethical recruitment in our employment practices.
 We prohibit direct or indirect fees or costs being charged to those seeking employment with or who are employed by the Company for the services directly related to recruitment for temporary or permanent job placement, unless legally permissible and within the legal limit.
 This includes where we may use private recruitment services, a labor broker or employment agent or where we perform recruitment activities directly.
 Even where such fees or costs are legally permissible and within the legal limit, our policies and practices are designed to ensure that no one is indebted to the Company or to a recruiter, labor broker or employment agent in a manner that prohibits the individual from freely leaving his or her employment.
 Likewise, we do not retain employees’ original government-issued identification, passports, or work permits as a condition of employment (we may hold copies and/or temporarily hold onto such documents for no longer than 24 hours and to the extent reasonably necessary to complete legitimate administrative and immigration processing and/or comply with local law).
 Finally, the Company provides any agreements, whether oral or in writing, in a language understood by the person agreeing to be bound and expects that any recruiter, labor broker or employment agent will do the same and will be responsible for ensuring that the agreement is understood by the person agreeing to be bound.